vjeantet/hugo-theme-casper/README.md

   # linkedinName = ""
   # set true if you are not proud of using Hugo (true will hide the footer note "Proudly published with HUGO.....")
   hideHUGOSupport = false
+  # Setting a value will load highlight.js and enable syntax highlighting using the style selected.
+  # See https://github.com/isagalaev/highlight.js/tree/master/src/styles for available styles
+  # A preview of above styles can be viewed at https://highlightjs.org/static/demo/
+  hjsStyle = "default"

 ```